RTEMS/rtems-docs/eng/vc-users.rst

   git format-patch -2

- There are new changes pushed to the RTEMS' master branch and our local branch needs to be updated:
+ There are new changes pushed to the RTEMS' main branch and our local branch needs to be updated:

 .. code-block:: shell

-  git checkout master
+  git checkout main
   git pull
   git checkout faster-context-switch
-  git rebase master
+  git rebase main

 Working with Branches
 ---------------------